-Athletic and recreation facilities include a gym, indoor batting cages, an indoor pool, tennis courts, a strength and conditioning center, a turf field for lacrosse and field hockey, and other fields for soccer, baseball, and softball.
+Athletic and recreational facilities include a gym, indoor batting cages, an indoor pool, tennis courts, a strength and conditioning center, a turf field for lacrosse and field hockey, and other fields for soccer, baseball, and softball.

 Other facilities include Multimedia Production Labs, an Environmental Sciences Lab, a Performance Theatre, and a Dance Studio.

-Manhattanville College competes in 18 sports at the Division III level.
+Manhattanville College competes in 22 sports at the Division III level.

-In a college landscape cluttered with dozens of Wildcats, Bulldogs or Eagles, a moniker such as “the Valiants” tends to stand out.
+In a college landscape cluttered with dozens of Wildcats, Bulldogs, or Eagles, the name “Valiants” tends to stand out.
 Manhattanville College is the only NCAA squad at any level to sport the distinctive Valiant nickname and mascot, along with the colors Manhattanville Red and Black.

-Recent graduates are sought after by leading companies Graduates have gone on to positions at the following companies:
+Recent graduates are sought after by leading companies.
+Graduates have gone on to positions at the following companies: